-- (a) A map of the site, prepared at a scale of 1 inch equals 200 feet (1:2,400), or a scale providing greater detail, with contour intervals of at least 5 feet, including: - 1.
-Existing and proposed final grades; - 2.
+(a) A map of the site, prepared at a scale of 1 inch equals 200 feet (1:2,400), or a scale providing greater detail, with contour intervals of at least 5 feet, including:

+- 1. Existing and proposed final grades; - 2.
 Location of all areas to be graded, with cut banks and fill slopes delineated; and - 3.
 Estimated dimensions of graded areas. - (b) A narrative description (may be submitted on the grading plan site map and accompanying drawings) of the proposed grading activity, including: - 1.
 Its purpose; - 2.
 An estimate of the total volume of material to be moved; - 3.
 The height of all cut banks and fill slopes; - 4.
 Provisions to be used for compaction, drainage, and stabilization of graded areas (preparation of this information by a licensed engineer or engineering geologist is recommended); - 5.
 A description of all plant materials used to revegetate exposed slopes and banks, including type of species, number of plants, size and location, and a description of irrigation provisions or other measures necessary to ensure the survival of plantings; and 6.
 A description of any other interim or permanent erosion control measures to be utilized.

 Staff: The applicant has submitted grading information as part of the Hillside Development Permit requirements as discussed in Section 10.0.
-The applicant has submitted a grading plan and Hillside Development Worksheet, which are included as Exhibit A.10: C1.0 and A.21 consistent with this requirement.
+The applicant has submitted a grading plan and Hillside Development Worksheet, which are included as Exhibit I.8 - C1.0, I.10, I.11, and I.12 consistent with this requirement.
 These criteria are met.

-- 8.4 (C) All Review Uses and Conditional Uses within the following landscape settings, regardless of visibility from KVAs: - 8.4.1 (1) Pastoral - (a) Accessory structures, outbuildings and accessways shall be clustered together as much as possible, particularly towards the edges of existing meadows, pastures and farm fields.
+8.4 (C) All Review Uses and Conditional Uses within the following landscape settings, regardless of visibility from KVAs:

+- 8.4.1 (1) Pastoral - (a) Accessory structures, outbuildings and accessways shall be clustered together as much as possible, particularly towards the edges of existing meadows, pastures and farm fields.

-Staff: The applicant is proposing to remove an existing 403 square foot shed and construct a new 404 square foot shed.
-Described as a 10-ft by 20-ft "shed" in the National Register of Historic Places Inventory - Nomination Form, no evidence has been provided if this 200 square foot "shed" still exists (Exhibit A.23).
-Instead, the building has been measured at 403 square feet as indicated on the site plan approved by the County on December 21, 2006 (Exhibit B.14).
-In addition, the 403 square foot accessory building was damaged by a fallen tree and the applicant is proposing to rebuild it by replacing all the existing walls and replacing them with new walls.
+Staff: The applicant is proposing to remove an existing 403 square foot shed and construct a new shed that has a floor area of 372 square feet and a roof area of 460 square feet.
+Described as a 10-ft by 20-ft "shed" in the National Register of Historic Places Inventory - Nomination Form, the applicant has provided historical aerial photos and a letter from SHPO concluding that the 200 square foot "shed" was incorrectly described in the nomination (Exhibit I.9 - Historic Photos and I.16).
+The building was previously measured at 403 square feet of floor area as indicated on the site plan approved by the County on December 21, 2006 (Exhibit B.14).

-The proposed 404 square foot spa building is new and is located approximately 25 feet from the proposed existing View Point Inn building and addition.
+The proposed 372 square foot floor area is less than the 403 square foot in the 2006 site plan, but the roof is larger than the historical measurement.
+The accessory building is new and is located approximately 25 feet from the proposed View Point Inn building and addition.
 It is separated from the View Point Inn building by a proposed loading zone but it is still clustered to the extent possible.
 This criterion is met.